Nemi ships: Construction

 The seconda nave was almost certainly powered by oars, as structural supports for the rowing positions protrude along the sides of the hull.
 The prima nave had no visible means of propulsion so was likely towed to the centre of the lake when in use.

 A lead pipe found on one of the wrecks had Property of Gaius Caesar Augustus Germanicus stamped on it while many tiles had dates of manufacture.
 Together it leaves little doubt as to when the ships were built or for whom.

-Suetonius describes two ships built by Caligula; "...ten banks of oars...the poops of which blazed with jewels...they were filled with ample baths, galleries and saloons, and supplied with a great variety of vines and fruit trees."
+Suetonius describes two ships built for Caligula; "...ten banks of oars...the poops of which blazed with jewels...they were filled with ample baths, galleries and saloons, and supplied with a great variety of vines and fruit trees."
 It is reasonable to speculate that the Nemi ships were equipped to a comparable standard.
-One year after being launched, the ships were stripped of precious objects, ballasted and then intentionally sunk.
-The sinking followed the assassination of Caligula (24 January 41).
+One year after being launched, following the assassination of Caligula (24 January 41), the ships were stripped of precious objects, overballasted and then intentionally sunk.

 Prima nave

-The first ship recovered was 70 m long with a beam (width) of 20 m.
+The first ship recovered was 70 m long, with a beam (width) of 20 m.

 The hull was divided into three "active" or main sections.
 The general shape of the hull appears wider at the stern and narrower at the bow; in fact, the main section is not amidships but is displaced towards the stern.
 The superstructures appear to have been made of two main blocks of two buildings each, connected by stairs and corridors, built on raised parts of the deck at either end.
 This distribution gives the ship a discontinuous look and has no similarity to any other ancient construction.

 Seconda nave

 The second ship recovered was the larger at 73 m in length and with a beam of 24 m.

 The superstructure appears to have been made with a main section amidships, a heavy building at the stern and a smaller one at the prow.
 Although nothing remains of the stern and prow buildings their existence is indicated by the shorter spacing of the decks supporting cross beams and distribution of ballast.
 The arrangement of the seconda nave superstructures is comparable to that of the shrines depicted on an Isian lamp held by the Museum of Ostia.
-If not coincidental, this is further evidence of Isis worship rather than Diana.
+If not coincidental, this is further evidence of worship of Isis rather than Diana.